The Last Chronicle of Barset: Feminism

 Kincaid has argued that this last novel differentiates itself from the rest of the series in the role that women play.
-Kincaid points out that Mrs. Crawley is depicted to be the one who acts as her husband's rational side.
-She urges him to recognise the pointless nature of sulking, stating "be a man and bear it".
+Kincaid points out that Mrs. Crawley is depicted as the one who acts as her husband's rational side.
+She urges him to recognise the pointless nature of sulking, telling him to "be a man and bear it".
 Mrs. Dale and Lily are aware of Crawley's innocence and even more, recognise the stubbornness of men, declaring that "A jury of men will not".
-Mrs. Proudie has no legitimate role in the Church but she does influence her husband's actions, the Bishop of Barchester.
+Mrs. Proudie has no legitimate role in the Church but she does influence the actions of her husband, the Bishop of Barchester.
 She is confident in her ability to persuade her husband through sexual means when disagreements arise.
 Furthermore, Kincaid has noted the power dynamics of this couple as when alone, Mrs. Proudie calls her husband Tom yet he still acknowledges her as Mrs. Proudie.
 From this, Kincaid has interpreted Trollope's novel as a reflection of his society whereby feminism was beginning to emerge.

 However, Moody disagrees with Kincaid's argument of Trollope inserting feminism in his novel, arguing that he is "profoundly against regarding women as having value individually".
 She comes to this judgment after noting how the female characters are either wives or mothers who possess some sort of usefulness and virtue.
 Moreover, Moody concludes that Trollope had written Lily Dale as a character who found peace and comfort in a small house with her uncle and mother.
 Were Trollope a true feminist, Moody argues that Lily Dale would have been illustrated to have found happiness through traveling or finding a new job.